The demand of any reusable cup that are plastic free is increasing a lot in London, especially in the last few months.

 So, how can we avoid these chemicals?

-We can start having a look at the lids of the cups, seeing which number is printed on the lid.
+We can start having a look at the lids of the take away cups, seeing which number is printed on the lid.
 We have to avoid #6 and #7 that usually are not BPA-free. #6 component is Styrofoam or polystyrene.
 Carcinogen and neurotoxic that are not recyclable and not biodegradable. #7 is basically BPA and is not as well recyclable.

 An Australian company made a reusable cup that doesn’t contain any toxins.
 It’s called KeepCup and is made from polypropylene #5.
 According to the company it’s made from a single injection mold and it can be recycled.
 The original KeepCup is made of plastic but in 2014 they introduced a glass model, made with tempered soda lime glass, a silicone lid and a plastic or cork band.